CELLULAR DATA FOR YOUR RV

 Most cell-phone data plans for a hot-spot come in at around $95 per month.
 The plan provides you with “unlimited access” to the data and advertises that you get the fastest speeds available from the tower – but there is a catch.
 After you consume 15-gigabits or 20-gigabits of data, your provider “throttles” you.
 This means, you still get unlimited amounts of data, but it comes to you much, much slower.
 Instead of 30-megabits per second (Mbps), you will get 1/2 of 1 Mbps.
 If you think back to the old days of 14.4 kbps modems, it’s that bad.
 You can get your email and browse the web, but streaming movies, and gaming are out of the question.
 This is the status of access in the industry, and it sucks.

 The Solution: VISIBLE

-Verizon’s secondary company is VISIBLE.
+Verizon’s VMO is VISIBLE.
 Visible uses the same cell towers that Verizon uses.
-Instead of $95 a month for high speed service which gets throttled, Visible offers a slower speed (5Mbps total for both download and upload).
+Instead of $95 a month for high speed service which gets throttled, Visible offers deprioritized access (meaning Verizon’s customers get first crack at the tower.
+If too many customers are connecting to that tower, then the secondary customers (Visible) will have a slower signal.
 This data is not capped or throttled.
-Visible also requires you to buy one of their phones, for the “hotspot” device.
+Visible also requires you to buy one of their phones, for the “hotspot” device or have a phone that is on their approved list.
 The best part: plans start at $40 per month.
 That’s it… Even better, they have a group rate feature that can lower your overall bill to just $25 a month!

 $25 a month for unlimited, un-throttled, and multi-devices accessible wireless cellular data that can be accessed wherever you are in range of a Verizon tower.